 As a child, Sara spent most of her time playing with her younger sister and putting on performances with her cousins.
 Pretend play was (and still is) one of her favorite things to do -she loves diving into imaginative play with children.
 She also enjoys supporting this type of play with books by reading with as much expression and curiosity as she can muster.

-Jessamyn Johns (Support and Preschool Art Mentor).
+Jessamyn Johns (Program Coordinator and Preschool Art Mentor).

 Jessamyn Johns has been teaching art to children in St Johns for 5 years.
 Her love of craft and experience working in many mediums brings a variety of projects to the classroom.
 She graduated from Cornish College of the Arts with a BFA in Printmaking and Photography.